 Imprinted food has been around for many centuries.
 Lebkuchen, Speculatius and Springerle are Germanic examples of what are now thought of as Christmas cookies.

-In England, there is an Easter tradition, started in 1134, associated with Chulkhurst sisters.
-It continues today in Kent, an honouring of their gift to the local church.
-Queen Elizabeth I is said to have gifted visitors to her court with gingerbread cookies with images.
+Queen Elizabeth I is said to have gifted visitors to her court with gingerbread cookies made with images.

 The idea of decorating foods with symbols is by no means new.
 Beyond Europe, archeological finds in India, Egypt and what used to be Mesopotamia include stone and clay molds thought to have been used in the decorating of flatbreads.